scmschmidt/wmp_log_extract/README.md

                          maximum            3.3                 0.0            2.2                 0.0            0.0                 0.0            0.7                 0.0
 ```

+You can see the values of `memory.current` and `memory.swap.current` for all cgroups in GiB.
+Below also the maximum and minimum value is displayed.
+This would be useful to see the memeory consuption of the system and if and in which cgroup swapping occured.

 ### Create a CSV file with all data and enforce sorted timestamps

 ```